 Suspicious Activity Reporting

-A report should be made if a member of staff/ the nominated officer thinks that there is a possibility, which is more than fanciful, that a person is or has been engaged in money laundering or terrorist financing.
+A report will be made if a member of staff/ the nominated officer thinks that there is a possibility, which is more than fanciful, that a person is or has been engaged in money laundering or terrorist financing.

-The report should be made to the Office Money Laundering Reporting Officer who, should they be satisfied that there are grounds to suspect money laundering or terrorism, must forward a report to Gemma Goodson, the Group MLRO, at the Franchise Office as soon as is practicable.
+The report will be made to the Office Money Laundering Reporting Officer who, should they be satisfied that there are grounds to suspect money laundering or terrorism, must forward a report to Gemma Goodson, the Group MLRO, at the Franchise Office as soon as is practicable.